 To build an engaged and productive workforce, you need to rethink how you’re hiring.
 That includes using an applicant tracking system (ATS) capable of helping you attract and hire top talent.

-In addition to creating a headache, there are three reasons why CTOs don’t trust your ATS.
+We’ve isolated three main reasons why some CTOs don’t trust applicant tracking systems.
 We’re going to examine those issues and provide you with some solutions.

 Your CTO may have previous bad experiences with an “all-in-one” HCM solution that included an ATS.
-But they likely found out that those systems only include the most basic applicant tracking software functions required to recruit talent and hire new employees.
+But they also likely found out that those systems only include the most basic applicant tracking software functions required to recruit talent and hire new employees.
 Those are the systems that become difficult to implement and integrate with your other tech and processes.
 In other words, it’s not that CTOs dislike all recruiting software.
 They just dislike software that’s limited.

 When it comes to applicant tracking systems, our data shows the majority of IT executives (60%) now prefer to rely on best-of-breed.
 They want to build their tech stack using best-in-class solutions that work together seamlessly within one platform.